The Nature of Agnosticism Part 5

 4. Mediation: Is it framed as direct speech/vision, or as illumination of text/event/practice?

-10. Bayesian/Cumulative-Case Reasoning: Treat experiences, testimonies, historical claims, and background theism as multiple weak pieces that, together, raise the posterior probability of revelation being genuine.
-Vulnerabilities: priors are contested; likelihoods are hard to estimate (what’s P(this vision|God)?); garbage-in-garbage-out—biased priors or overcounted dependent data inflate confidence.
+10. Bayesian/Cumulative-Case Reasoning: This approach treats experiences, testimonies, historical claims, and background theism as multiple weak considerations that together raise the posterior probability that a revelation is genuine.
+Its promise lies in accumulation, but so do its weaknesses: priors are deeply contested, likelihoods are difficult to estimate, and biased priors or dependent data can produce a classic garbage-in-garbage-out effect.

 Epistemic rules determine what is considered to be genuine knowledge about something.
 I bring these up as a precursor to next section, mainly because the rules required for religious experience are crucially problematic for generating genuine knowledge, as we will see later.